 PG&E reported fewer electric disconnections not reconnected within 30 days in 2020, except for CARE households (Figures 46 and 47).
 SCE reported a reduction in the number of disconnected CARE and FERA households that were not reconnected within 30 days in 2020 (Figure 48).
 SDG&E also reported a reduction in the number of disconnected households not reconnected within 30 days for Total, CARE, FERA, and LIHEAP customers (Figure 49).
 These reductions were largely driven by the lower number of disconnections overall due to the moratoria on disconnections in effect for most of 2020 and 2021.
 In 2021, reconnections that follow disconnections due to non-payment were zero due to the disconnection moratorium and customer protections in place.
 In 2022, after the moratorium was lifted, PG&E saw a slight increase in households not reconnected within 30 days.
 SCE and SDG&E had none in 2022.
+In 2023, PG&E and SDG&E both saw an increase in households not reconnected within 30 days while SCE continued to have none.

-FIGURE 46: PG&E ELECTRIC ONLY - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS
+FIGURE 45: PG&E ELECTRIC ONLY - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS

-FIGURE 47: PG&E DUAL COMMODITY - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS
+FIGURE 46: PG&E DUAL COMMODITY - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS

-FIGURE 48: SCE - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS
+FIGURE 47: SCE - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS

-FIGURE 49: SDG&E ELECTRIC ONLY - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS
+FIGURE 48: SDG&E ELECTRIC ONLY - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS

-All utilities reported substantially lower numbers of customers disconnected without being reconnected after 30 days in 2020, 2021, and 2022 compared to 2019 (Figures 50-52).
+All utilities reported substantially lower numbers of customers disconnected without being reconnected after 30 days from 2020 through 2023, compared to 2019 (Figures 50-52).

-FIGURE 50: PG&E GAS ONLY - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS
+FIGURE 49: PG&E GAS ONLY - DISCONNECTIONS NOT RECONNECTED WITHIN 30 DAYS